GpLima/YieldstreetChallenge/README.md

 # YieldstreetChallenge

 This project is a challenge for Yieldstreet, which is based on Cypress, Cucumber and TS.
-It serves to validate the website: https://www.shopist.io/
+It serves to validate the website: https://www.shopist.io/ and https://rapidapi.com/omgvamp/api/hearthstone/

 ## First steps